-- The Principal downloads the application onto his or her smartphone and sets up an account with the private account management entity. - If the account is approved, the Principal would then prepay the expected miles to be driven in the next year - generally the amount driven in the previous year as in Method B. When an estimate is not possible, a standard amount (e.g., 12,000 miles) would be used. - Principals' payments for the year would be entered in a road usage charging database that would link to their license plate numbers.
+- The Principal downloads the application onto his or her smartphone and sets up an account with the private account management entity. - If the account is approved, the Principal would then prepay the expected miles to be driven in the next year generally the amount driven in the previous year as in Method B. When an estimate is not possible, a standard amount (e.g., 12,000 miles) would be used. - Principals' payments for the year would be entered in a road usage charging database that would link to their Vehicle Identification Numbers (VINs).

-- Principals could pay for all miles at once, or Principals could choose to pay in installments (e.g., monthly or quarterly) to avoid the need for large individual payments.
-In the latter case, a Principal could receive a sticker that indicates this choice and potentially be subject to additional compliance and enforcement methods. - When the Principal drives for the first time, he or she opens the application and pairs the phone for the first time with the Bluetooth address in the vehicle.
+- When the Principal drives for the first time, he or she opens the application and pairs the phone for the first time with the Bluetooth address in the vehicle.
 When multiple people share the same vehicle, multiple devices can be paired to the Bluetooth address of the vehicle.
 Charges registered by any phone that pairs with the vehicle would accrue to the Principal to whom the vehicle is registered. - The Principal will also be prompted by the application to take an initial smartphone image of the odometer at the time of first Bluetooth pairing with the vehicle.
-This will serve as the start odometer reading from the perspective of the application.
+This will serve as the start odometer reading from the perspective of the application. - Note that the application itself will contain clear instructions to the Principal on how to take a good picture of the vehicle's primary odometer (i.e., not a trip odometer), and that online image processing may be developed to reject unusable images, including images of a trip odometer.